 After about 6 years, I needed a break from the travel and wanted to focus more on development so I took a full time position working on a small team building a customized Electronic Medical Records system.
 This was a great experience and reinforced in my mind that I really wanted to focus my efforts on software development.

-As main development on the medical system finished up, I went back to work on my own like I did years earlier.
+As main development on the medical system finished up, I started to do work for additional clients like I had years earlier.
 Today, I'm once again running my own small consulting firm.
 I try to split my time between client work and my own products.